blasks/barnacle/docs/omics.rst

 ==============

-Barnacle was initially developed for unsupervised analysis of environmental metatranscriptomics.
+Barnacle was initially developed for unsupervised analysis of metatranscriptomics.
 What does that mean?

 Omics data
 ----------

-Metatranscriptomics is a category of "omics" analysis that catalogs and quantifies all of the RNA molecules (transcripts) in a sample.
+Metatranscriptomics is a category of "omics" analysis that aims to catalog all of the RNA molecules (transcripts) in a sample.
 The "meta" part of the term indicates that the sample contains multiple taxa.
 As such, metatranscriptomes measures the gene expression of a community of organisms, such as a microbiome.

-Other types of omics data focus on different biological molecules either for a microbiome (meta-omics) or a single organism:
+Other types of omics data focus on different biological molecules, either on the level of a single organism, or a whole community (meta-omics):

 - Genomics --> DNA
 - Proteomics --> proteins